IBM/ansible-automation-for-lmt/README.md

 5. Open and edit the `lmt_disconnected_scans_inventory.yml` file.
 - Edit lmtserver host
-    - If you are running ansible playbook on the same host as LMT Server is installed all you have to do is choose proper path for a disconnected datasource
+    - If you are running Ansible playbook on the same host where LMT Server is installed, all you have to do is choose proper path for a disconnected datasource.
-    - If you are running ansible playbook on the different host as LMT Server is installed you have to remove line with ansible_connection parameter and define proper ansible_user (username) and ansible_host(Adders IP)
+    - If you are running Ansible playbook on a different host where LMT Server is installed, you have to remove the line with `ansible_connection` parameter and define proper `ansible_user`(username) and `ansible_host`(Adders IP)

 - Prepare unix_endpoints group
-    - Add here endpoints from which you want to collect disconnected scanners result packages
+    - Define endpoints from which you want to collect disconnected scanner result packages
-    - You can define scanner_output_path in vars section or for each endpoints separately.
+    - You can define `scanner_output_path` in vars section for all endpoints, or for each endpoint separately.
-    >Remember: scanner_output_path is a path to directory with scan results not to a directory where disconnected scanner is installed.
+    >Remember: `scanner_output_path` is a path to directory with scan results not to a directory where disconnected scanner is installed.

 - Read more about inventories [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)

-Exemplary inventory for playbook running on the same host as lmt server:
+Exemplary inventory for playbook running on the same host as LMT Server:

 ```
 ---